Homepage > Blank IRS 14039 Template

 What happens after I submit Form 14039?

-Will filing Form 14039 affect my tax refund?
+Will submitting Form 14039 delay my tax refund?

-There is no specific deadline for submitting Form 14039.
-However, it is advisable to file the form as soon as you suspect identity theft to facilitate the IRS investigation and to protect yourself from further financial harm.
+There is no specific deadline for submitting Form 14039, but it is advisable to file it as soon as you suspect identity theft.
+Prompt reporting can help the IRS take quicker action to protect your tax account and prevent further fraudulent activity.

 Common mistakes